LGAPIPortalSuperAdmin/cms/cmsContents/useCasesPage/useCase1_en.md

   \    <dl>

+  \    {/\* ★★★★★★ 사용 기기 상태 1 ★★★★★★ \*/}

+  \    <dt>

-  \    <dt>Checking the air quality status through the air quality sensor and temperature and humidity sensor in the building</dt>
+  \    Checking the air quality status through the air quality sensor and temperature and humidity sensor

+  \    in the building

+  \    </dt>

+  \    {/\* ★★★★★★ 사용 기기 용도 1 ★★★★★★ \*/}

+  \    <dd>

-  \    <dd>An air quality sensor measures particulate matter (PM1) concentration.
-Not only that, it also measures humidity, temperature, and pollutant concentration and calculates them into the Comprehensive Air Quality Index in five levels.
-As it automatically cleans the air, it is useful in crowded offices.
-Maintaining a clean air quality helps employees work more efficiently.</dd>
+  \    An air quality sensor measures particulate matter (PM1) concentration.
+Not only that, it also

+  \    measures humidity, temperature, and pollutant concentration and calculates them into the

+  \    Comprehensive Air Quality Index in five levels.
+As it automatically cleans the air, it is useful in

+  \    crowded offices.
+Maintaining a clean air quality helps employees work more efficiently.

+  \    </dd>

   \    </dl>